TOD-theses/paper-T-RACE/main.typ

 The previous sections list possible ways to access and modify the world state.
 Many previous works have focused on storage and balance collisions, however they did not discuss if or why code and nonce collisions are not important. @wang_etherfuzz_2022@kolluri_exploiting_2019@li_finding_2019@luu_making_2016@tsankov_securify_2018@munir_todler_2023 Here, we try to argue, why only storage and balance collisions are relevant for TOD attacks and code and nonce collisions can be neglected.

 The idea of an TOD attack is, that an attacker impacts the execution of some transaction $T_B$, by placing a transaction $T_A$ before it.
 To have some impact, there must be a write-write or write-read collisions between $T_A$ and $T_B$.
 Therefore, our scenario is that we start from some (vicim) transaction $T_B$ and try to create impactful collisions with a new transaction $T_A$.
 We assume some set $A$ to be the set of codes and nonces that $T_B$ accesses and writes.

-#change[Updated following 2 paragraphs to hopefully be easier to follow]

 Let us first focus on the instructions, that could modify the accessed codes and nonces in $A$, namely `SELFDESTRUCT`, `CREATE` and `CREATE2`.
 Since the EIP-6780 update@ballet_eip-6780_2023, `SELFDESTRUCT` only destroys a contract if the contract was created in the same transaction.
 Therefore, `SELFDESTRUCT` can only modify a code and nonce within the same transaction, but cannot be used to attack an already submitted transaction $T_B$.
 The instructions to create a new contract, `CREATE` and `CREATE2`, both fail when there is already a contract at the target address. @wood_ethereum_2024[p.11] Therefore, we can only modify the code if the contract previously did not exist.
 In the case, that $T_B$ interacted with some address $a$ that contains no code, the attacker would need `CREATE` or `CREATE2` to create a contract at the address $a$ to have a collision.
 This is not possible for arbitrary addresses, as the address computation uses the sender's address as an input to a hash function in both cases.@wood_ethereum_2024[p.11] A similar argument can be made about contract creation directly via the transaction and some init code.